sumtxt/regionalstatistik/README.md

 # A Guide to Germany's Regional Data

 This version: March 24, 2022.
-_Comment, edits and additions very welcome!_
+_Comments, edits and additions very welcome!_

 ### Table of Contents